-If you’re reading this blog, you’re probably considering having nail surgery for an ingrown toenail and you want to know how much this procedure might impact your life straight after.
+If you’re reading this blog, you’re probably considering having nail surgery for an ingrown toenail and you want to know “can you walk after nail surgery?”

-If that’s you, you might want to check out our Ultimate Guide to Nail Surgery.
+If that’s you, you might want to also check out our Ultimate Guide to Nail Surgery.

 So, can you walk after nail surgery?
 The short answer is YES!
 You can walk straight after nail surgery.